01183 218197

 Monthly home insurance seen as more expensive

-Paying for home insurance via monthly instalments could add an extra 10% to the cost of your original home insurance price.
+Paying for home insurance via monthly instalments could add to the cost of your original home insurance price.

 security

-Despite the fact that monthly bills look less scary than annual payments, recent research by a leading comparison site has found that paying every month for your home insurance ends up being more expensive than paying once per year.
+Despite the fact that monthly bills look less scary than annual payments, paying every month for your home insurance ends up being more expensive than paying once per year.

-According to the study, consumers paying for monthly instalments may have to pay an additional 11.89% on top of the cost of the original premium.
+Consumers paying for monthly instalments may have to pay an additional charge on top of the cost of the original premium.

 Compare home insurance